xhd131142117/shape-of-motion/README.md

 ```
 @inproceedings{som2024,
   title     = {Shape of Motion: 4D Reconstruction from a Single Video},
-  author    = {Wang, Qianqian and Ye, Vickie and Gao, Hang and Austin, Jake and Li, Zhengqi and Kanazawa, Angjoo},
+  author    = {Wang, Qianqian and Ye, Vickie and Gao, Hang and Zeng, Weijia and Austin, Jake and Li, Zhengqi and Kanazawa, Angjoo},
   journal   = {arXiv preprint arXiv:2407.13764},
   year      = {2024}
 }